span-o (the small press action network - ottawa) presents:

 The Factory Reading Series

-pre-small press book fair reading
+the glorious return (after four years!) of the pre-small press book fair reading

 featuring readings by:

 Rae Kearney (new to Ottawa!)lovingly hosted by rob mclennan

 [And don’t forget the ottawa small press book fair, held the following day (NOTE DIFFERENT LOCATION) at the Tom Brown Arena]

 Rae Kearney [pictured] is a poet and designer who just moved to Ottawa after spending time on the west coast.
 This year, she helped edit and design The Lupine (2023), a new journal published alongside the Whistler Writers Festival.
 Previous work can be found at above/ground press (2020) and in antilangmag no.3 (Winter 2019).